cgwire/kitsu/docs/estimation/README.md

 If no timesheet is filled, then Kitsu considers that:

-The task was started at the first status change to WIP.
+The task was started when the first status change was made to WIP.

 The task was done the day the feedback request was made.